thomasstrassmann/all-about-bass/README.md

 For the sake of completeness, it should be mentioned here that the design layouts are not binding and ideas and conceptions of the website may change during the development phase.
 Since there were restrictions in terms of design software (pencil) and since time is short, the design approaches are rudimentary and leave room for design.

-The color palette considered is composed of an orange tone of the bass from the Hero image, with the application of other compound colors.
+The color palette considered is composed of an orange tone of the bass from the hero image, with the application of other compound colors.
 Adobe's Color Wheel was used for this purpose.
 The colors are also located in the link above.

 Google Fonts was used for the typography.
 The font 'Fjallo One' is used for important texts and headlines, the font 'Inter' is used for descriptive paragraphs.
 For the icons in the footer, the fontawesome page was a reliable source.